FirebaseExtended/emberfire/README.md

 The `DS.FirebaseAdapter` provides all of the standard `DS.Adapter` methods and will automatically synchronize the store with Firebase.

+If you would like to use Firebase without Ember Data, we recommend this third-party binding: [ember-firebase](https://github.com/mjijackson/ember-firebase).

 **Join the [Firebase + Ember Google Group](https://groups.google.com/forum/#!forum/firebase-ember) to ask technical questions, share apps you've built, and chat with other developers in the community**

 ## Installation